 - Submissions must not be longer than 3000 characters (approx. 420 words).

-- There is a special field to describe how your workshop is relevant to patients or healthcare consumers and/or how they have been involved in the project, initiative or study you are submitting.
+- There is a special field to describe how your workshop is relevant to the "Embracing diversity" theme.
 This should be no more than 650 characters (approx. 100 words).
 If this is not applicable, please state this.

 - The abstract should follow the structure: Background, Objectives, Description.